Structural Engineers Association of New York (SEAoNY)

 Section 2 - Chapter Membership

-Upon the initial formation of the chapters, each member of the Association shall have the option of joining the chapter of choice by filing a declaration with the Secretary of the Association.
-Transfer of membership from one chapter to another shall be governed by the By-laws of the chapters.
+Chapter membership shall be determined by geographical location of each member’s address on record, with the option of joining the chapter of choice by filing a declaration with the Association.
+Transfer of membership from one chapter to another shall be by filing a declaration with the Association or governed by the By-laws of the chapters.

 Section 3 - Formation